 Dear Professor Lim,

-Re: Manuscript GBOE-2022-02-0020 (new title) "What drives creativity in the workplace?
-Exchange and contextual variables in their relationship to supervisor and self-report creativity".
+Re: Manuscript GBOE-2022-02-0020 (new title) “What drives creativity in the workplace?
+Exchange and contextual variables in their relationship to supervisor and self-report creativity./”

 Thank you for your letter of July 23, 2022.
-We appreciate your encouraging reply and thank you and the reviewers for the helpful comments.
+I appreciate your encouraging reply and thank you and the reviewers for the helpful comments.
 Following these closely, we have revised our manuscript significantly.
-We believe that in the current version we have satisfactorily clarified and corrected previous difficulties.
-We hope you agree.
-We would be pleased to incorporate any further changes that you may consider necessary.
+I believe that in the current version we have satisfactorily clarified and corrected the issues existing in the previous version.
+I hope that the paper in its current form meets with your satisfaction.
+I would be pleased to incorporate any further changes that you may consider necessary.

 Best regards,